 In type 1 diabetes, the pancreas does not produce insulin.
 Insulin is a hormone that is involved in regulating how the body converts sugar (glucose) into energy.
-People with type 1 diabetes need to take daily insulin shots and carefully monitor their blood glucose levels.
+People with type 1 diabetes must take insulin injections daily and carefully monitor their blood glucose levels.
 Type 1 diabetes is much less common than type 2 diabetes.
-It accounts for 5 - 10% of all diabetes cases.
-Type 1 diabetes can occur at any age, but it usually first develops in childhood or adolescence.
+It accounts for 5-10% of all cases of diabetes.
+Type 1 diabetes can occur at any age, but usually develops in childhood or adolescence.

 Symptoms of type 1 diabetes include: